TwoRavens/Common/README.md

 ...where 'Classname' refers to the name of the component and {interface options} are specified below (and in the class' .js file).

 # Git management
-To add common to a new project:
+To add common to a parent project:
 ```git submodule add -b master https://github.com/TwoRavens/common.git assets/common```

 To clone an existing repository that uses common, init submodule after clone: